Floy Agnes Lee: Manhattan Project

 Lee accepted this position at the hematology lab at Los Alamos in 1945.
 She collected and examined blood samples from Manhattan Project scientists, including Louis Hempelmann, as well as Louis Slotin and Alvin Graves after the criticality accident that exposed Slotin to a fatal dose of radiation.
 Lee said that she learned how to take blood, read blood cell counts, and identify blood types on the job, but that she excelled at these tasks once taught.
 She was sent to different sites of the Manhattan Project where she would draw blood from individuals.
 While working in the hematology lab at Los Alamos, Lee was assigned specific scientists to monitor, including Enrico Fermi.

 Lee and Fermi became friends during this time.
 In Lee's oral history, conducted by the Atomic Heritage Foundation, she elaborated on her relationship with Fermi: "We got to talking about what I liked to do and what he liked to, and we got on the subject of tennis.
 Now, I did not know that this was Enrico Fermi.
 I only knew him as a number, because they wouldn’t give names out.
 So we would play tennis.
 This was before the bomb was dropped, and then afterwards also.
 He was a short man, and he had a funny little hat."
 After the atomic bombs were detonated over Hiroshima and Nagasaki, Lee was told that she had been playing tennis with a Nobel Prize-winner for months.
 She was shocked.
 She said that her response was: "'Oh, I can't believe that.'
 Because I was beating him in tennis every time.
 So when we went out to play tennis later, I didn't beat him.
 I tried not to.
 We became very, very good friends."

 Post-war career

 After the war ended, Fermi encouraged Lee to continue her studies at the University of Chicago.
 She moved to Chicago, began her doctorate in biology, and worked at Argonne National Laboratory.
 She continued to study, work at the lab and raise her child after her husband died from cancer.
 After 14 years, she received her PhD.
 She later worked at the Jet Propulsion Lab in California and returned to work at Los Alamos National Laboratory before she retired.
 Over the course of her long career, she conducted research on the impact of radiation on chromosomes.

+Professional affiliations

+Lee joined the American Association for Cancer Research in 1954 and continued until 1979 when her membership transferred to Emeritus.
+She was also a member of two cancer working groups, the Women in Cancer Research and the Cancer Research and Tumor Microenvironment Working Group.

+She was a founding member of the American Indian Science and Engineering Society in 1977.

 Lee died in 2018 at the age of 95.